drmfinlay/todoist-org-mode/README.md

   1. Todoist API token
   2. Output file path
   3. [Optional] Use either -a or --append-output to append output to the file instead of overwriting it

+## License
+This is free software licensed under the MIT licence.